 A recent addition to Prague’s microbrewery scene, this spot has housed a brewery as far back as the 15th century.
 In addition to some seriously sumptuous suds (the half-dark lager is delicious), At the Three Roses has a solid, unpretentious menu, with goulash soup, homemade duck rillettes and other filling treats.

 Address: Husova 10, Prague 1-Old Town

-The most famous drink to come out of the Czech Republic is undoubtedly Pilsner beer, which has been made in the town of Plzen since 1842.
-As well as its fantastic taste, it is well loved for its color and clarity, which have both been refined over the years.
+The most famous drink to come out of the Czech Republic is undoubtedly Pilsner beer, made in the town of Plzen since 1842.
+As well as its fantastic taste, it is well-loved for its colour and clarity, which have both been refined over the years.
 The first beer made in Plzen was actually of poor quality, but this all changed when the Pilsner brewery was opened in 1842.
 The brewery was a coming together of all of 12 different breweries in the region and thus had a lot of experience to call upon.
-As the popularity of this beer spread, many different countries started breweries to imitate the taste, however there is still only one original Pilsner beer, and that is the beer produced in the town of Plzen.
+As the popularity of this beer spread, many different countries started breweries to imitate the taste.
+However, there is still only one original Pilsner beer.
+That is the beer produced in the town of Plzen.

 Lokál U Bílé kuželky